$password must be replaced with the password for logging in to the database.

 Examples

-OceanBase Database allows you to use CREATE TABLE or ALTER TABLE to create spatial columns.
+OceanBase Database allows you to create a spatial column by using the CREATE TABLE or ALTER TABLE statement.

 CREATE TABLE geom (g GEOMETRY);